jdittrich/StatistikFalschGemacht/hiding.rst

 ..
 Of the 249 studies they sought data for, they had only received data for 64 six months later.
 Almost three quarters of study authors never sent their data.\ :cite:p:`Wicherts:2006jg`

-Natürlich sind Wissenschaftler viel beschäftigte Leute und vielleicht hatten die wissenscahftler deshalb keine Zeit ihre Datensätze zusammenzustellen, Dokumenten zu schreiben, was die Variablen im einzelnen aussagen und wie diese gemessen wurden und so weiter.
+Natürlich sind Wissenschaftler viel beschäftigte Leute und vielleicht hatten die Wissenschaftler deshalb keine Zeit, ihre Datensätze zusammenzustellen, Dokumenten zu schreiben, die erklären, was die Variablen im einzelnen aussagen und wie diese gemessen wurden und so weiter.

 ..
 Of course, scientists are busy people, and perhaps they simply didn't have the time to compile their datasets, produce documents describing what each variable